Technion Faculty of Architecture: From the Hadar campus to the Neve Sha’anan campus

 By 1950, a growing student population and space limitations on the Hadar campus inspired a plan to relocate the university to a new site.
 The Tirat HaCarmel area was chosen, and Klein was recruited to plan the campus.
 However, in late 1952, the university officially declared that the campus would instead relocate to Haifa's Neve Sha’anan neighborhood.
 Klein's plans for the Tirat HaCarmel campus were adjusted to suit the layout at the Neve Sha’anan location.
 The university gradually relocated to the new site, which offered the flexibility to permit future expansion and the addition of new faculties.
 The Faculty of Architecture and Town Planning moved to the Neve Sha’anan campus in 1953, where it was run from the Aeronautics building, planned by Ratner, who at the time served as dean of the Faculty.
 In 1965, following Ratner's death, the Faculty's funding declined as did its standing, from the perspective of the Technion management.
 As such, it was relocated to its original building in Hadar.

 The students rejoiced over the return to Hadar, and that same year launched the "ArchiParchiTura," an annual Purim parade during the 1970s and 80s on Haifa's Herzl Street, which had been studied as a special project at the Faculty.
 The festive parade stemmed from a broader mission for the Faculty to find ways to contribute to its home neighborhood.

 In the 1980s, due to the old building's dilapidated condition, the Technion decided to evacuate it.
 At the time, it housed the Faculty of Architecture along with the Nuclear Engineering Department.
 Students and lecturers alike petitioned to remain in the building, claiming it offered inspiration and that architectural studies necessitate a connection to the urban fabric, and should not be held in a detached academic environment.
 They also argued that the historic building had unique value and it would be difficult to adapt it to other uses.
 The issue was even discussed in the Knesset.

 In 2016, part of the architecture school returned to Hadar, as the "Hadarion", which hosts studio courses and classes related to the place and community, as well as other unique projects, such as designing homes from shipping containers.
+In 2021, the second year studies in architecture and landscape architecture were transferred to the Hadarion building.